dan-collins/danjcollins-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Dan Collins is a software developer primarily interested in web technologies.
-He is currently a software developer for a top-50 ranked credit union.
-He works as part of a team that is responsible for ensuring credit union member satisfaction and success in digital banking software.
+He is currently the digital development manager for a top-50 ranked credit union.
+He leads a team that is responsible for ensuring credit union member satisfaction and success in digital banking software.